rgknp/AIDayLabs/lab04.1-managing_models_with_aml/0_README.md

 # Manage Models with Azure Machine Learning Workbench and related services

-This hands-on lab guides you through managing and retraining models using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
+This hands-on lab guides us through managing and retraining models using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.

-In this workshop, you will:
+In this workshop, we will:

 - Understand Machine Learning Model versioning
 - Track models
 - Create Docker containers with the models and test them locally

-You'll focus on the objectives above, not data science, machine learning or a difficult scenario.
+We focus on the objectives above, not data science, machine learning or a difficult scenario.

 ***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of: